tonyscottpage/site/whoweare-diary.markdown

 permalink: /whoweare-diary/
 ---

-Here you can read reviews and order "Diary of a Change Agent".
+Here you can read the reviews and order your book.

 <div class="container clearfix">
 <div style="float: left; width: 125px"><a href="/whoweare-hippos"><img src="/images/coverdiary.jpg" width="115" padding="10px"></a></div>